aspenmesh/istio-vet/pkg/vetter/mtlsprobes/README-mtls-probes-incompatible.md

       initialDelaySeconds: 10
       periodSeconds: 5
     ```

-- **Disable mTLS.**  Pod-to-pod traffic is still encrypted on the wire but it
-  is possible that a rogue, non-mesh pod could impersonate another mesh pod
-when doing pod-to-pod communication.

 - **Disable liveness probes.** You can remove liveness and readiness probes
   from your pod spec.
 In this case, the kubelet will not be able to determine